 Abstract states cannot have the same semantic role as events and concrete states, as implicit arguments of verbs.
 That is because an abstract state depends on the relation expressed by the verb itself, that is, the property (or relation) P in (30) is precisely the property expressed by the verb.
 If for the sake of a unified semantics abstract states are to be considered implicit arguments, they would have to be defined as arguments of a derivative meaning of the verb.
 Thus, based on the two-place relation expressed by own, a verb own’ with a derivative meaning will have to be defined as below, where s now maps a two-place relation OWN (denoted by own) and two arguments a, b to an abstract state:

-(33) If for objects a, b, own(a, b), then own’(e, a, b) for an event e such that e = s(a, b, OWN)
+(33) If for objects a, b, own(a, b), then own’(e, a, b) for an event e such that e = s(a, b, OWN).

 It is important to note that this move is not available for the Neo-Davidsonian account, on which verbs are one-place predicates of events (or states).
 This is a major issue for Davidsonian semantics on its Neo-Davidsonian version, since it would undermine the project of a unified syntactic representation of verbs and their associated thematic relations as well as a unified semantics of verbs.

 There may be a way of maintaining the Neo-Davidsonian account while recognizing abstract states.
-This is by decomposing abstract state verbs in syntax and limiting abstract states to light verbs like have and be, which are part of the functional, not the lexical part of grammar.
-Thus resemble would be have resemblance (or rather have + abstract nominal root).
+This is by decomposing abstract-state verbs in syntax and limiting abstract states to light verbs like have and be, which are part of the functional, not the lexical part of grammar.
+Thus, resemble would be have resemblance (or rather have + an abstract nominal root RESEMBL).
 Have is an abstract state verb, regardless of the kind of adjectival or nominal phrase that it goes with.
 Have then will have a derivative meaning have’ defined as: if for a and b, have(a, b), then have’(e, a, b) for some state e such that e = s(a, b, HAVE).
 On that account, the NeoDavidsonian account would apply to all lexical verbs (though not light verbs).
 The noun of a decomposed abstract-state verb have+ N does not denote an abstract state, but rather an entity of the sort of a trope.
 Thus, entities like resemblances are relational tropes and differ from abstract states in ways similar to the difference between events and abstract states.
 Resemblances, for example, take predicates evaluating manifestations, as in (34a), but not so abstract states, as in (34b):

 (34) a.
 John’s resemblance to Bill is striking / unusual.